 More in-depth guidance for growing Salvia: Planting Nectar Rich Salvia to Attract Pollinators to the Garden, Sage Advice, The Spectacular Salvia and Cold Hardy, Late Summer / Early Fall Blooming Sages.

-Plant Shipping: Buy now and we will ship your order at the ideal planting time for your region.
-Most plant orders will arrive within 3-4 days, or less, of leaving our greenhouses.
+Plants now shipping in 1-2 business days.
+Most plant and bulb orders arrive within 2-5 days, or less, of leaving our greenhouses in Colorado.
 This prompt delivery is provided without additional express charges.
-New orders will begin shipping the week of May 31.

 Standard shipping costs are $4.99 and up, depending on the size of the order.

 Make Fast Even Faster: For ‘Rush’ same week delivery, please call customer service at 800-925-9387.